AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 To configure Transitive Routing, follow these steps.

+1. Log in to Aviatrix Controller.
-1. Attach the Edge Gateway to the first Transit Gateway.
+2. Attach the Edge Gateway to the first Transit Gateway.
 Follow the steps in `3b.
 Attach Edge Gateway to Transit Gateway`_.
-2. Repeat and attach the Edge Gateway to the second Transit Gateway.
+3. Repeat and attach the Edge Gateway to the second Transit Gateway.
-3. Navigate to **MULTI-CLOUD TRANSIT** > **Advanced Config** > **Transitive Routing**.
+4. Navigate to **MULTI-CLOUD TRANSIT** > **Advanced Config** > **Transitive Routing**.
-4. Click the toggle to enable Transitive Routing.
+5. Click the toggle to enable Transitive Routing.
-5. Verify routes on each Aviatrix Transit Gateway.
+6. Verify routes on each Aviatrix Transit Gateway.

 Transit Peering over Public Network for Backup Path